methlabUZH/automagic/README.md

 (Note that automagic will promt to download required toolboxes when they are needed)

 ## Further information and user manual
-Further infomration about Automagic, a user manual and some example datasets can be found: https://www.psychologie.uzh.ch/de/bereiche/nec/plafor/automagic.html
+Further information about **Automagic**, a user manual and some example datasets can be found: https://www.psychologie.uzh.ch/de/bereiche/nec/plafor/automagic.html

 ## Contact us